Skip to content

 17. See The Manhattan Skyline From Gantry Plaza State Park & The LIC Piers

-From Gantry Plaza State Park you’ll get prime views of the Manhattan skyline and all its popular landmarks.
+For some of NYC’s best free views, Gantry Plaza State Park is a 12-acre riverfront park offering prime views of the Manhattan skyline and all its popular landmarks.

-There are also tons of benches and Adirondack chairs for sitting, beautiful gardens, four piers you can fish off, and sports fields for playing.
+This highly Instagrammable spot features tons of benches and Adirondack chairs for sitting, beautiful gardens for picnicking, four piers you can fish off, and sports fields for playing.

 Andy and I spent a lot of time wandering through this park and simply enjoying the scenery.